2009–10 Mountain West Conference men's basketball season

-The 2009–10 Mountain West Conference men's basketball season marks the 11th season of Mountain West Conference basketball.
+The 2009–10 Mountain West Conference men's basketball season marked the 11th season of Mountain West Conference basketball.

 Preseason

 The Mountain West Conference held its pre-season media day on October 6, 2009 at The Mtn. studios in Denver, Colorado.
 The league's media overwhelmingly voted Brigham Young the preseason #1 and BYU junior guard Jimmer Fredette the preseason player of the year.

 New Mexico's Roman Martinez was named to the 30-man Lowe's Senior CLASS Award preseason candidate list.